Championship League

-Championship League (officially the Championship League Snooker (CLS)) is a professional snooker tournament devised by Matchroom Sport, held in both ranking and non-ranking (known as Championship League Invitational) formats throughout the snooker season.
-It is one of the only tournaments that is not directly sanctioned by the World Snooker Tour along with the Champion of Champions.
+Championship League Snooker (CLS) is a professional snooker tournament devised by Matchroom Sport, held in both ranking and non-ranking (known as Championship League Invitational) formats throughout the snooker season.
+The tournament began in 2008 as an invitational event, with the ranking tournament beginning in 2020.
+It is one of the only main tour events that is not directly sanctioned by the World Snooker Tour, along with the Champion of Champions.

-Mark Selby is the reigning champion of the invitational event, and Stephen Maguire is the reigning champion of the ranking event.
+Mark Selby is the reigning champion of the invitational event, and Jak Jones is the reigning champion of the ranking event.

 Overview

 The tournament was initially set up as an invitational qualifier to the Premier League Snooker series, where there are no audience and matches are played behind closed doors, matches are allocated in groups and spread over the course of a month.
 Despite the discontinuation of the Premier League in 2012, it remained as a standalone event and has since kept the unique format.
 The tournament was originally held at the Crondon Park Golf Club in Stock, Essex until 2016 and has since been held in Coventry, Barnsley, Milton Keynes and currently in Leicester.

 In June 2020 there was a oneoff, roundrobin, nonranking edition of the tournament.

 A ranking version of the tournament began in the 2020–21 season and is held alongside the non-ranking version.
 In contrast to the invitational event, which is usually held during the second half of the snooker season, it is held as the first event of the season since 2021 and has the smallest prize fund of all ranking events.